dsbox-simulator/simulator/Readme.md

 ```shell
 cargo run
 ```
-included in the project are three types of nodes useful for testing the program.
+included in the project are some nodes useful for testing the program.
 These are in the directory `nodes` and can be built using:
 ```shell
 cargo build --workspace --exclude dsbox